Showing posts with label rogersville. Show all posts

 2017 July 4, Tuesday, Day Trip to Huntsville, Alabama

 Hubby and I rode into Florence to eat breakfast at Cracker Barrel.
 I ordered one scrambled egg, two slices of bacon, and two slices of sourdough toast with strawberry jelly.
-I also ate hubby's fried apples.
+I also ate Hubby's fried apples.

 Hubby ordered the big breakfast...

-We traveled highway 72 east to Rogersville stopping at Foodland to pick up a couple of can drinks.
+We traveled Highway 72 east to Rogersville, stopping at Foodland to pick up a couple of canned drinks.

-We rode to Rogersville's Park where they had just installed a splash pad for kids.
+We rode to Rogersville Park, where they had just installed a splash pad for kids.

 Splash Pad Rogersville

-Playground and restrooms Rogersville Park
+Playground and restrooms, Rogersville Park

-In Huntsville, we rode through Providence Town Center where we saw Darth Vader and R2D2 statues standing in front of Mellow Mushroom Restaurant.
-(Characters from the Stars Wars Trilogy)
+In Huntsville, we rode through Providence Town Center, where we saw statues of Darth Vader and R2-D2 standing in front of the Mellow Mushroom Restaurant.
+(Characters from the Star Wars Trilogy)

-Darth Vader and R2D2
+Darth Vader and R2-D2

-I wanted to see the construction work, where the Old Huntsville Mall was once located, so we rode there next.
+I wanted to see the construction work where the Old Huntsville Mall was once located, so we rode there next.

 No longer a mall